 Federal Refund Policy

-The Title IV Financial Aid you receive from the federal government—Pell Grants, either type of Federal Direct Student Loan, a Federal Perkins Loan, Federal SEOG grant, or a Federal PLUS loan or Federal Grad PLUS Loan—is for your use while you are a student.
+The Title IV Financial Aid you receive from the federal government—Pell Grants, either type of Federal Direct Student Loan, Federal SEOG grant, or a Federal PLUS loan or Federal Grad PLUS Loan—is for your use while you are a student.
 Recent federal law states that if you stop being a student for any reason before completing 60 percent of the semester the government wants the “unearned portion of that money repaid immediately.”

 The amount of assistance you have earned is determined on a pro rata basis.
 For example, if you completed 30 percent of your payment period or period of enrollment, you earn 30 percent of the assistance you were originally scheduled to receive.
 Once you have completed more than 60 percent of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.